Post title: The Real Zen (Comment on Brad Warner's "Hardcore Zen" blog)

 I heard Baker speak at San Francisco Zen Center, he wrapped up by saying "respond with your concentration."
 I'm told he could arrive at the Zendo after a late night of drinking and sitting after sitting, become more centered; an adept, was how he was described to me by the person who observed this.

 Because he was adept at sitting cross-legged and adept at raising money, Shunryu Suzuki had no choice but to approve of his understanding, for the sake of the business of bringing Zen to America.
+That's how I feel.
+What did Suzuki say, something about how sorry he was to do that to Baker, I think?

 Google SiteSearch privacy notice: if you use the Google SiteSearch on this site, third parties may be placing and reading cookies on your users' browser, or using web beacons to collect information, in the course of ads being served on the search results page.
 You can Opt Out of Behavioral Advertising- The Network Advertising Initiative.